testdouble/test_data/README.md

 As a result, there is no one-size-fits-all approach.
 Straightforward behavior that can be invoked with a clear, concise test has no reason to be coupled to a shared source of test data.
-Subtle behavior that requires lots of data to be exercised would see its tests grow unwieldy without something to help populate that data.
+Subtle behavior that requires lots of carefully-arranged data would see its tests grow unwieldy without something to help populate that data.
 So both kinds of test clearly have their place.

 But this is a pretty nuanced discussion that can be hard to keep in mind when under deadline pressure or on a large team where building consensus around norms